 Andrew Brown QC

 Andrew Brown QC has been appointed the Chair of the Experts.
 His appointment is for a period of two years.
-Andrew Brown is experienced in handling internet domain name disputes in the New Zealand Courts and in relation to top level domain names.
-He was Australasian President of the Intellectual Property Society of Australia and New Zealand (IPSANZ), is a current WIPO panellist and also Director of the Legal Research Foundation.
+Andrew Brown has had wide experience in handling trade mark disputes in all the New Zealand Courts, including the Supreme Court.
+He is a current WIPO panellist, was Australasian President of the Intellectual Property Society of Australia and New Zealand (IPSANZ), and is the former Director of the Legal Research Foundation.

 Maria Dew QC